flashshare/enjoyment/_notes/Humility is the knowing of the epistemic gap.md

 tags: virtue
 ---

-Humility is the knowing that you don't know a lot of things not a false pretension to deceive people into praising you.
+- Humility is the knowing that you don't know a lot of things not a false pretension to deceive people into praising you.

-The contemporary view of humility seems to be to pretend as if one knew little instead of realizing it.
+- The contemporary view of humility seems to be to pretend as if one knew little instead of realizing it.
 Here fake it till you make it doesn't seem to work as, the more you pretend to be humble without realizing how little you know---not relatively, but absolutely----the ego grows by holding onto the relative superiority.

 Most of the issue of not understanding the fragility of one's epistemic confidence arises due to comparision, but more often than not [[Comparison based on accomplishment does not have a baseline]].

+I am thinking how to use this workflow and apply for my thesis writing

 ## Reference

+I may improve this process by add some
 Taleb, Nicholas Nassim.
 (2015). _Antifragile: Things that gain from disorder_

 - Program